syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 }
 {% endhighlight %}

+You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/One_item_in_group-1968064931)

 ## Add item at specific index in a group

-In SfListView, you can add an item at specific index in a specific group by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) property and [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html) value of each group.
-Since, each group is identified by its [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html) which holds the underlying data related to the group.
-When a new item is added at runtime, you need to find that which group does the item belongs to by using [PropertyInfoCollection](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.PropertyInfoCollection.html), [PropertyName](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~PropertyName.html) and [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) and after getting the desired group’s [GroupResult](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult.html) value, insert the particular item into a specified index and please follow the below steps to achieve this.
+Adding an item at specific index in a specific group can be done by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) property and [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html) value of the group by passing the underlying data into the parameter.

-You can determine that which group does the newly added item belongs to by using `KeySelector` property and `Key` value of the group by passing the underlying data into the parameter in the below method

-You can download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Item_at_specific_index1273262202)
+The following code explains how items gets added in a group

 {% highlight c# %}
 internal void GetGroupResult(object ItemData)